aiven/devportal/docs/tools/cli/user.rst

 * Authentication method

-**Example:** Retrieves the information for the currently logged user.
+**Example:** Retrieve the information for the currently logged user.

 ::